craigds/django-typed-models/README.rst

 Intro
 =====

-``django-typed-models`` provides an extra type of model inheritance for django.
+``django-typed-models`` provides an extra type of model inheritance for Django.
+It is similar to single-table inheritance in Ruby on Rails.

 The concrete type of each object is stored in the database, and when the object is retrieved it is automatically cast to the correct concrete type.
-These are basically proxy models, but with a known type.

 Features
 ========